LaurenceMolloy/RepoDash/docs/userguide.md

 <h3>Pre-requisites</h3>

-Repodash was written with and tested against python 3 (version 3.7.3).
-It hasn't currently been tested against earlier versions Python.
-The codebase makes use of the following python modules, some of which are included in the core python 3.7.3 installation, and someof which may require installation:
+Repodash was written with and tested against python 3 (version 3.7.3) on a linux PC (Raspbian 10).
+It hasn't currently been tested on Windows or against earlier versions Python.
+The codebase makes use of the following python modules, some of which are included in the core python 3.7.3 installation, and some of which may require installation:

 - os
 - sys